 “Baja Dimond” This is a ridiculous name that some realtors have tried foisting on the part of the Fruitvale just below the Interstate 580 freeway across from the actual Dimond neighborhood.
 It’s the Fruitvale, not the Dimond.

 East Bay Express

-Just remember that Uptown is a part of Oakland’s History and they a linked in history.
+Just remember that Uptown is a part of Oakland’s History.

 The 1918 Flu Pandemic (aka the ‘Spanish Flu’) infected and killed millions of people globally, including killing more than 1,400 in Oakland, California.
 (The population at that time was about 216,000.)